Nirav1929/A_Good_Repo/README.md

 Welcome to our Repo, We got what you need!

 What we have?

---Array_sqrt: Find Array Square Root
+Array_sqrt: Find Array Square Root

 Description of the function: Return the non-negative square-root of an array, element-wise.